 - Preheat the oven to 300 degrees F.

 - Beat the butter until creamy using an electric mixer.
 Beat in both sugars, and vanilla.
 When creamy, beat in the egg.
 When egg is mixed in, beat in salt and baking soda.
 Add flour and stir until it is almost blended in.
 Add the chocolate chips and stir until all flour disappears.

 - Line two large baking sheets with regular foil.

-- Bake one sheet at a time for 25 minutes or until cookies are evenly browned.
+- Bake one sheet at a time for 25 minutes (check at 15) or until cookies are evenly browned.
 Let cool slightly, then remove from baking sheets to finish cooling.